Sunday, May 19, 2024

 Fixing radius = 1, the 5-ball has the greatest volume of any ball dimensionality.
 (See the Wiki on “n-sphere”) Thus, this dimensionality could have been forced by some principle of minimizing the radius-to-volume ratio, call it a compaction principle (in a physical, not topological sense), the existence of which is already implied by the assumed ball shape.
 We cannot invoke gravity here to produce compaction because gravity emerges at a higher level of description than this.
 A surface tension-like effect related to the permittivity of free space may serve, which is already implied by invoking ripples on the surface.
 However, mention of ripples implies that the governing differential equation has oscillatory solutions, which seems to also require a medium with inertia, which may be related to the permeability of free space.

-A limitation of this theory is that it does not explain the assumed presence of discrete, ancient inflationary zones on the surface of the 5-ball.
+A limitation of this theory is that it does not have explain the assumed presence of discrete, ancient inflationary zones on the surface of the 5-ball.

 03-20-24: Close inspection of the volume versus dimensionality curve for n-balls of radius 1 suggests that maximum volume occurs at a fractional dimensionality somewhat above 5, which looks to be about five and a quarter.
 Under the compaction principle, this circumstance would lead to a squashed (oblate) 6-ball about one-quarter as thick as it is wide, with greatest curvature at the equator.
 (Here I am making an analogy with the Earth’s surface, which is an oblate spheroid.)
 This uneven distribution of curvature would result in the equatorial region losing its inflationary status later than at the poles, suggesting that the universal equatorial region spawned all the particles we can now see during the late inflationary era and that our familiar 3-space corresponds to a line of latitude on the oblate 6-ball travelling steadily toward a pole.
 This scenario allows the existence of ancient, dilute matter of non-equatorial origin coexisting with our 3-space. <04-11-24: This ancient dilute matter could account for cosmic rays and some of the diffuse cosmic gamma glow.
 Some of these ancient particles would by chance approach us in our future light cones and would therefore interact with our 3-space as antimatter.
 The resulting annihilation events would produce gamma rays and neutrinos.
 Those particles that escape annihilation could potentially re-emerge from our spacetime in our past light cones and at a different point, becoming matter cosmic rays.
 Cosmic particles following spacelike trajectories may not interact strongly with us, like two waves crossing at right angles, but Born's rule predicts some interaction.>